3 Key Steps for Successful SD-WAN Deployment

 How LiveNX helps: Day-to-day monitoring and alerting is a vital part of understanding the ongoing operational impact of any SD-WAN.
 LiveNX provides the visibility needed to preserve critical performance levels as deployments are scaled, optimize policies and troubleshoot problems that could lead to finger-pointing.
 Through proactive alerts, historical traffic analysis, and ongoing capacity planning, LiveNX dramatically simplifies SD-WAN management.

 To support SD-WAN without compromising user experience or straining resources, IT leaders need clear migration paths that de-risk their adoption.
 Have questions about the best way to approach a new SD-WAN initiative?
 LiveAction has helped hundreds of customers find the answers and successfully navigate their networks.
-To learn more about how LiveAction helps with SD-WAN deployments, check out my presentation with John Smith at Tech Field Day Extra from Cisco Live 2018, or dive deeper into how LiveNX can help with Cisco SD-WAN.
+To learn more about how LiveAction helps with SD-WAN deployment, check out my presentation with John Smith at Tech Field Day Extra from Cisco Live 2018, or dive deeper into how LiveNX can help with Cisco SD-WAN.

 David Izumo, Principal Engineer, Technical Marketing at LiveAction